TheSwanFactory/hourofnode/doc/START_HERE.md

 * http://en.wikipedia.org/wiki/JavaScript
 * http://www.w3schools.com/js/default.asp

 The compilation is done using a system called _node_ that allows JavaScript tools to run outside the browser.
-We use _npm_ to install the modules we rely upon as described in the package.json file, and _Gulp_ to coordinate the compilation:
+We use _npm_ to install the modules we rely upon as described in the package.json file, and _Gulp_ to coordinate the compilation and other development tasks:

 * http://nodejs.org
 * https://www.npmjs.org